Atome1212/Atome1212/README.md

 ## 🎨 Extra-curricular Activities

+- **Video Games**: Enthusiast of video games, enjoying both playing and understanding game mechanics and design.
 - **Tennis**: Passionate about tennis and a member of Herve club.
 - **Myrmecology**: Interest in the study of ants.